Protecting Bison

 It is hard to overstate the importance of Yellowstone bison.
 Their unparalleled genetics, cultural significance, and ecological impact are among the many hallmarks of this remarkable species.

 Yellowstone National Park is the only place in the world where wild American plains bison can be witnessed in large, free-roaming herds.
 But the fact that these bison exist at all is miraculous.
-The roughly 5,000 bison roaming the park today are descendants of just two dozen individuals that found a haven in Yellowstone’s rugged interior while European settlers and the American military systematically exterminated millions of bison through overhunting and an intentional act of war against the Tribes that depended on the species.
-The once vast herds that engineered the landscape of the American West and supported Native civilizations for millennia were nearly obliterated by the early 1900s.
+Yellowstone bison are also inextricably tied to the Native people and cultures that shared the landscape with them for millennia.
+The roughly 5,000 bison living in Yellowstone today are descendants of just two dozen individuals that found refuge in the park’s rugged interior while European settlers and the American military systematically killed millions of bison through market hunting and with the intention of eliminating Tribes that depended on the species.

 Decades of hard work and commitment to conservation have slowly, steadily brought the species back from the brink of extinction and today a robust population of wild bison calls Yellowstone home.